Or send us an enquiry below:

 While it may seem natural that maternity leave be applicable to employees who have given birth, parental leave is also applicable to employees who have a partner or spouse who has given birth.
 It even extends to employees who have adopted a child under the age of 16.
 The only requirement is that they have responsibility for the child’s care.

 That does not mean though that an employee can start a job and one month later take parental leave.
-For an employee to be entitled to maternity or parental leave, they must have completed at least 12 months of continuous service with the employer immediately prior to the child’s expected birth date.
+For an employee to be entitled to parental leave, they must have completed at least 12 months of continuous service with the employer immediately prior to the child’s expected birth date.
 Or in the case of adoption, the expected date of placement of the child.

 However, the circumstances are quite different if the employee is working on a casual basis.
-Casual employees are entitled to maternity or parental leave if they have served at least 12 months of continuous service on a regular and systematic basis with the same employer immediately prior to the expected birth date of the child.
+Casual employees are entitled to parental leave if they have served at least 12 months of continuous service on a regular and systematic basis with the same employer immediately prior to the expected birth date of the child.
 Or in the case of adoption, the expected date of placement of the child.
 There is also the stipulation that the same pattern of continuing employment on a regular and systematic basis would have occurred if the birth or adoption had not happened.

 Just like other forms of leave such as sick leave and annual leave, employees on maternity leave or parental leave have certain entitlements.
-Most employees in Australia are entitled to 12 months of unpaid maternity or parental leave, as well as an extra 12 months of unpaid leave on top of that.
+Most employees in Australia are entitled to 12 months of unpaid maternity or parental leave.
 It is important to note that each member of an employee couple, whether spouses or de facto, are entitled to 12 months of paid leave each, regardless of whether they are employed by the same employer or not.